stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.drawing/shapebase/get_boundsinpoints/_index.md

 ---
+title: Aspose::Words::Drawing::ShapeBase::get_BoundsInPoints method
-title: get_BoundsInPoints
+linktitle: get_BoundsInPoints
 second_title: Aspose.Words for C++ API Reference
-description: Gets the location and size of the containing block of the shape in points, relative to the anchor of the topmost shape.
+description: Aspose::Words::Drawing::ShapeBase::get_BoundsInPoints method.
+Gets the location and size of the containing block of the shape in points, relative to the anchor of the topmost shape in C++.
 type: docs
 weight: 105
 url: /cpp/aspose.words.drawing/shapebase/get_boundsinpoints/